nounbase/genmap/README.md

 - **Real-World Context for AI**: By transforming relational data into an accessible, business-oriented representation, the semantic map enables AI applications to interact with the data accurately and contextually, creating a meaningful connection between technical data storage and real-world insights.

 Through this structured process, genmap’s phases of schema analysis, sampling, discovery, noun sampling, narration, and enrichment work together to convert traditional relational models into a **rich, intelligent representation** of real-world data.
 This multi-phase pipeline enables genmap to bridge the gap between structured data storage and dynamic, business-oriented AI interactions.

+## Background

+The idea for Nounbase came during the rise of generative AI tools like ChatGPT, which opened up new possibilities for working with structured data.
+With most of the world’s data stored in relational databases, I initially set out to bridge the gap between AI and these data stores.
+My first attempt focused on solving natural language to SQL (NL2SQL) translation.
+However, I quickly realized that this approach demanded near-perfect accuracy—any misinterpretation could lead to significant errors.

+To sidestep these risks, I shifted my focus to exploring how AI could "tell the story" of data within a database.
+The concept was to take a single row, trace its relationships, and generate a detailed narrative.
+While generating these articles was technically impressive, I found that it added limited value—essentially just rephrasing the data into a longer story without truly deepening its meaning.
+It was more a cool demonstration than a practical solution.

+The real value became clear when I recognized the potential of the **semantic map** itself.
+By generating these maps, Nounbase could provide AI with rich context, allowing it to understand the entities and relationships within a database as if it were navigating a real-world domain.
+This shift in focus keeps Nounbase simple and effective: it’s all about creating semantic maps that turn structured data into something AI can truly comprehend, empowering applications to not just access data, but understand it deeply.